chebfun/chebsite/docs/functions/chebfun2/paduaVals2coeffs.md

 ---
-title: """paduaVals2coeffs"""
+title: "paduaVals2coeffs"
 layout: function-reference-item
-class_name: """chebfun2"""
+class_name: "chebfun2"
-function_name: """paduaVals2coeffs"""
+function_name: "paduaVals2coeffs"
-snippet: """Get Chebyshev coefficients of a Padua interpolant."""
+snippet: "Get Chebyshev coefficients of a Padua interpolant."
-qualifiers: """Static"""
+qualifiers: "Static"
-return_type: """[C, V, X, Y]"""
+return_type: "[C, V, X, Y]"
-arguments: """(F, dom)"""
+arguments: "(F, dom)"
 ---

- CHEBFUN2.PADUAVALS2COEFFS   Get Chebyshev coefficients of a Padua interpolant.
+<pre class="help-text"> CHEBFUN2.PADUAVALS2COEFFS   Get Chebyshev coefficients of a Padua interpolant.
     CHEBFUN2.PADUAVALS2COEFFS(F) returns the bivariate Chebyshev coefficients of the Padua interpolant to the data {X, F}, where X is the Padua grid returned by PADUAPTS(N) for an appropriately chosen value of N.